lporras/amministratore/README.md

 guide is the best place to start][contributing].
 If you have questions, feel free to ask.

+## Hacktoberfest 2020

+Amministratore's team is participating at Hacktoberfest 2020, if you are participating too then you can talk with us in our [Discord Channel](https://discord.gg/tFQDKX) during the month of October

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).